evernost/classAB/README.md

 Though, I used a BC847 / BC857 and as far as I know, they are not matched _that closely_.

 In doubt, it would be interesting to **'detune'** their models.
-I didn't really want to bother looking up how to create a custom model in LTSpice.

-Also, at that point I had some clues about what was going on, and I wanted to plug in any model, not just a tweaked NPN/PNP part.

-So I was off simulating the circuit myself.
-Turns out it's not as tricky as it sounds.

 ### Simulating a simplified large signal model, the DIY way.